Australia: An Increasingly Global Approach

-Conforming with this approach, in 2015, the AFP and FBI signed a memorandum of understanding (MOU) that focuses on the collaboration between the two agencies in addressing terrorism, illicit drugs, money laundering, illegal firearms trafficking, identity crime, cybercrime and transnational economic crime.
+Confirming this approach, in 2015, the AFP and FBI signed a memorandum of understanding (MOU) that focuses on the collaboration between the two agencies in addressing terrorism, illicit drugs, money laundering, illegal firearms trafficking, identity crime, cybercrime and transnational economic crime.

 The MOU, called ‘Combating Transnational Crime, Combating Terrorism and Developing Law Enforcement Cooperation’, consolidates the AFP and Federal Bureau of Investigation (FBI) cooperation in the exchange of information, resources, and technical and forensic capabilities.

 The AFP has signed similar memorandums with many other countries, and additionally relies on Europol and INTERPOL for assistance with its investigations.

 The AFP’s international collaborations and operations came to the fore when, in June 2021, it was announced that covert ‘Operation Ironside’ had resulted in the over 200 arrests and the laying of over 500 criminal charges, mostly related to transnational and serious organised crime.
 Operation Ironside focused on the encrypted messaging app ‘ANoM’, and involved collaboration with the FBI, as well as over a dozen other countries’ law enforcement agencies, including New Zealand and member states of EUROPOL.
 It was initially reported that over 800 arrests were carried out as part of the global cooperation in this operation (known internationally as ‘Operation Trojan Shield’).

 AUSTRAC and the Asia-Pacific Group on Money Laundering